antfu/talks/2025-10-09/src/slides.md

 <img src="/vd/packages-size.png" w-300 mt--5 />

 <!--
-About the package size, don't let the package author tell you how small their packages are, as when tree shaking takes place, the size can vary based on your usage.
+About the package size, don't let the package authors tell you how small their packages are, as when tree-shaking takes place, the size can vary based on your usage.
 In Vite DevTools, we have a visual representation of the size of your dependencies based on your real usage.
 -->

 ---